Minimum Age Policy

 If you are registered in MGMT E-10 CORe, you may not register for a January session course.

-You may not be enrolled in courses that meet at the same or any overlapping times unless at least one of the courses is also offered online and does not require attendance at the scheduled meeting time.
+You may not be enrolled in courses that meet at the same or any overlapping times unless at least one of the courses is offered online with an on demand option and does not require attendance at the scheduled meeting time.
 If you register for courses with time conflicts, you must drop one or more of the conflicting courses by the payment deadline, or you will be dropped from those courses by the Registrar.

 In some courses, instructors give assignments during the first class to confirm that you have met course prerequisites and that your English proficiency is sufficient.
-Based on the results or on your general performance, you may be dropped during the course change period and required to move into courses that are more appropriate for your level.
+Based on the results or on your general performance, you may be advised by the instructor to drop the course and add an alternative course more appropriate for your level.

 - You may not repeat EXPO 25 or a graduate proseminar other than ENVR 210 if taught by the same instructor, whether or not you intend to apply the course towards degree program admission.
 If you register for one of these courses taught by the same instructor, you may be dropped by the Registrar before the full-tuition-refund deadline.